-On a smaller scale, a single piece of visual art, musical performance, or perhaps a provocative theatrical performance, may make it more likely an audience member may speak out in agreement or protest, actions that may be reinforced.
+On a smaller scale, a single piece of visual art, musical performance, or perhaps a provocative theatrical performance, may make it more likely that an audience member may speak out in agreement or protest, actions that may be reinforced.
 A group of visual artists, musicians and writers gathered at the Café Voltaire to present their ideas and grievances to whatever audiences showed up.
 They were often whimsical creations of the Zurich Dada artists themselves.
 Antiwar poems were recited simultaneously in French, German, and English to a constant drumbeat background (Shipe, 1983).

-2. Architecture role as an establishing operation: Other motivationally effective aesthetic objects include architectural settings, such as cathedrals, temples or mosques, or pieces of sculpture, such as the Lincoln Memorial statue in Washington DC.
-Entrance into great Cathedrals such as St. Peter’s Basilica in Rome, inspire awe and a feeling of subordination in the holy setting.
+Architecture role as an establishing operation.
+Other motivationally effective aesthetic objects include architectural settings, such as cathedrals, temples or mosques, or pieces of sculpture, such as the Lincoln Memorial statue in Washington, DC.
+Entering great cathedrals such as St. Peter’s Basilica in Rome inspire awe and a feeling of subordination in the holy setting.
 Part of the architectural intent is to encourage visitors to feel deferential and willing to submit to the guidance from the Church’s Holy Father and his priests and to grasp the Christian Bible’s admonitions and mysteries.
 These aesthetic functions prepare parishioners to be receptive to the priest’s homilies, biblical interpretations, and the words and lessons of the hymns.
-Scale can also exert negative effects as, for example, the huge lobby of the East Wing of the National Gallery of Art in Washington DC depreciates its Lilliputian visitors, diminishing their significance, not a welcoming effect.
+Scale can also exert negative effects such as the huge lobby of the East Wing of the National Gallery of Art in Washington, DC, which depreciates its Lilliputian visitors, diminishing their significance, not a welcoming effect.
 Lack of human scale in the museum’s entrance area is an architectural mistake.

+Antecedent Stimulus Control

-B. Antecedent Stimulus Control: Dretske (1988) used the term “triggering causes” for events immediately prior to an outcome that is caused by them, to be distinguished from "structuring causes," which do not directly evoke them, but which set the stage for them and make them more probable.
+Dretske (1988) used the term “triggering causes” for events immediately prior to an outcome that is caused by them, to be distinguished from "structuring causes," which do not directly evoke them, but that set the stage for them and make them more probable.

-1. Classically conditioned aesthetic events: As de Rose (2015) and Mechner (2018) have pointed out, classically conditioned variables play an important role in some aesthetic events.
+Classically conditioned aesthetic events.
+As de Rose (2015) and Mechner (2018) have pointed out, classically conditioned variables play an important role in some aesthetic events.
 Some works are designed to elicit emotional responses, usually to classically conditioned stimuli that in the past had been paired with powerful events eliciting emotional experiences, such as the death of a child, violent war experiences, or falling in love.
-Skinner (1969) suggested that part of responses to emotionally arousing classically conditioned stimuli, may include perceptual “conditioned seeing” the tendency to “see familiar objects more readily and easily than unfamiliar objects,” and stimuli previously paired with an emotionally eliciting unconditioned stimulus (Skinner, 1953, p.
+Skinner (1969) suggested that part of the responses to emotionally arousing classically conditioned stimuli, may include perceptual “conditioned seeing,” the tendency to “see familiar objects more readily and easily than unfamiliar objects” and stimuli previously paired with an emotionally eliciting unconditioned stimulus (Skinner, 1953, p.
 267).
-The unconditioned stimulus pairing with the current aesthetic stimulus may have occurred long ago, but the conditioned stimuli retain their powerful respondent eliciting properties, associated with feelings of sadness, sexual arousal or joy.
-Kathe Kolwitz’s bronze “Lament” (Figure 1) is a particularly effective example based on her experiences in World War II, especially a mother’s lamenting the death of her children.
+The unconditioned stimulus pairing with the current aesthetic stimulus may have occurred long ago, but the conditioned stimuli retain their powerful respondent eliciting properties, associated with feelings of sadness, sexual arousal, or joy.
+Kathe Kolwitz’s bronze Lament (Figure 1) is a particularly effective example based on her experiences in World War II, especially a mother lamenting the death of her children.

-[Figure 1 about here.]
+[Figure 1 about here]

-2. Discriminative stimulus functions of aesthetic stimuli: Some aesthetic stimuli have been so ingrained as parts of social customs that no verbal or other accompaniment is necessary to set the occasion for immediate responding, such as a band or orchestra playing “God Save the Queen,” to an English audience, or in a slightly more upbeat tempo of the same notes, “My Country, ‘Tis of Thee,” to an American audience, such as at a graduation ceremony or football game.
+Discriminative stimulus functions of aesthetic stimuli.
+Some aesthetic stimuli have been so ingrained as parts of social customs that no verbal or other accompaniment is necessary to set the occasion for immediate responding, such as a band or orchestra playing “God Save the Queen,” to an English audience, or in a slightly more upbeat tempo of the same notes, “My Country, ‘Tis of Thee,” to an American audience, such as at a graduation ceremony or football game.